Course Content

 is negative).

-- slicing to the last element inclusive (
+- Slicing to the last element inclusive (

 Task

-(use positive index forstart
+(use a positive index for start

 ).